S8 Governance Fund Missions

 Why this metric?: The total fees spent on interoperable transactions maps to usage of the feature after launch, and is a good indicator of the net growth caused by introducing the feature to the Superchain.
 This metric may not be measurable until full interop launches in late Q4.

-1. Total budget: [TBD by Budget Board] OP from the Governance Fund
+1. Total budget: 6.29M OP from the Governance Fund, as proposed by the Budget Board here

 • Please note this budget was ~9M OP in Season 7, excluding Audit grants